How to Increase Your Chances of a Residency Match

 The second year of medical school is arguably one of the most challenging.
 Getting through normal coursework is one thing, but finding time to simultaneously study for Step 1 is a whole new ballgame.
 Here are some tips that can help you gain an edge for The Match.

-- Try to get an idea of the type of specialty that might be a good fit for you.
+- Figure out which specialty is a good fit for you.
 Having a good understanding of how your personality and profile fit with different types of specialties will allow you to set your goals accordingly.
 For example, if you are a student whose class rank is in the upper quintile and you want to match into orthopedics, you’ll want to score above a 240 to maximize your chance of getting interviews.
 It’s still early at this point to know exactly what specialty you might want to do, but there are advantages to getting a general idea.
 Although it’s challenging to really know what specialty you will ultimately want to pursue since this will likely change when you start rotations, there are some advantages to identifying areas of interest as soon as possible.

-- Realize your USMLE Step 1 score will be the most important factor in getting an INTERVIEW, but not for matching.
+- Realize your USMLE Step 1 score will be the most important factor in getting an interview, but not for matching.
 Most programs have a cut score where they draw the line for offering interviews to candidates.
 Oftentimes if you can get in the door and meet the threshold, you can then use your interview skills to help you match.
 The top factors for getting an interview are NOT the most important factors for getting ranked.
-The figures below are excerpts from the most recent NRMP Program Director Survey citing this fact.
-Here is a link to the full report.
+Your interpersonal skills, interactions with faculty and staff during your interview, and peer reviews will all carry as much weight, if not more, than your Step 1 score once you reach the interview.

 - Find a mentor and cultivate a network around you.
 One of the most important efforts you can make is building a network of mentors around you.
 These can consist of classmates, professors, and students in classes ahead of you.
 If you can find students in the immediate class ahead of you that have similar specialty preferences, they can help to guide you in the years ahead as you approach The Match.
 Few students take advantage of this opportunity, and the effort can pay off greatly.
 Best of all, it won’t cost you a single penny.
 Most students and residents love to serve in mentor roles, and you will have the opportunity to do the same for the class below you.
 When strategizing for The Match, there are a lot of judgment calls to make and the stronger your network, the higher the chance that you will get the right advice when you need it most.